NicholasMamo/NicholasMamo/blog/content/posts/document-pivot.md

 You might be thinking to yourself: there must be an infinite number of ways of detecting what happens during an event.
 That may be true, but many of those solutions fit in one of two broad categories: document-pivot and feature-pivot approaches.
-Don’t let the names intimidate you.
+Don't let the names intimidate you.

 Document-pivot means approaches that revolve around (hence pivot in the name) documents, such as tweets.
 Feature-pivot means methods that revolve around features, such as how much users are tweeting at any given moment.